What Matters When Building Universal Multilingual Named Entity Recognition Models?: Introduction

-We argue that performance improvements arising from such heterogeneous experimental setups are difficult to interpret, making it harder for the community to achieve meaningful and grounded progress.
-For instance, \citet{zaratiana-etal-2024-gliner,huang-etal-2022-copner} employ a cross-encoder architecture whereas \citet{zhang2023optimizing,bogdanov-etal-2024-nuner,golde-etal-2024-large} use a bi-encoder architecture.
-Similarly, \texttt{gliner-multi-v2.1} \footnote{\url{https://huggingface.co/urchade/gliner_multi-v2.1}} uses mDeBERTa \citep{he2023debertav3improvingdebertausing} as the backbone transformer model \citep{vaswani2023attentionneed} whereas \texttt{gliner-x-base} \footnote{\url{https://huggingface.co/knowledgator/gliner-x-base}} employs mT5 \citep{xue-etal-2021-mt5}.
-To the best of our knowledge, these choices have never been systematically ablated, and trade-offs in terms of compute, data efficiency and performance remain poorly understood.
-Thus, in this work, we examine a set of such core design dimensions and quantify their effects on performance and efficiency.
+\paragraph{Design choices are rarely justified.}~However, despite this progress, many design choices in the literature are only weakly justified or briefly discussed.
+Because such choices vary widely across systems, it is hard to tell which ones actually drive performance, and progress becomes difficult to interpret.
+For instance, \citet{zaratiana-etal-2024-gliner,huang-etal-2022-copner} use a cross-encoder architecture, while \citet{zhang2023optimizing,bogdanov-etal-2024-nuner,golde-etal-2024-large} use a bi-encoder.
+Likewise, \texttt{gliner-multi-v2.1}\footnote{\url{https://huggingface.co/urchade/gliner_multi-v2.1}} uses mDeBERTa \citep{he2023debertav3improvingdebertausing} as its backbone, whereas \texttt{gliner-x-base}\footnote{\url{https://huggingface.co/knowledgator/gliner-x-base}} uses mT5 \citep{xue-etal-2021-mt5}.
+To our knowledge, these choices have never been systematically ablated, so their trade-offs in compute, data efficiency, and performance remain poorly understood.
+In this work, we examine these core design dimensions and measure their effects on performance and efficiency.

-Specifically, we identify four core dimensions along which prior work differs: \textit{(i)} the choice between cross-encoder and bi-encoder architectures, \textit{(ii)} the selection of the transformer backbone, \textit{(iii)} the training objective or loss function, and \textit{(iv)} the composition of the training dataset.
-We also show these dimensions in \Cref{fig:overview}.
-We systematically combine and evaluate these design choices within a controlled experimental setting to isolate their individual and joint effects.
-We conduct our analysis in three stages: first, we assess the impact of architectural choices and backbone models; second, we train on different training datasets covering a different number of languages; third, we ablate over a range of loss functions.
-Notably, we find that the transformer-choice is architecture-dependent as well as that a training dataset covering more languages is key to good performance.
-We further find that a simply using a binary cross-entropy loss performs best in our evaluation setting.
+\paragraph{Identifying the core design dimensions.}~Specifically, we identify five core dimensions along which prior work differs: \textit{(i)} the choice between cross-encoder and bi-encoder architectures, \textit{(ii)} the transformer backbone, \textit{(iii)} the training objective, \textit{(iv)} the composition of the training dataset, and \textit{(v)} the selection of language-specific thresholds for zero-shot NER. \Cref{fig:overview} illustrates these dimensions.
+We evaluate them within a controlled experimental setting to isolate their individual and joint effects.